 The Board has also determined that, along with individual director performance, openness, trust, integrity, teamwork, emotional intelligence and diversity are important attributes of a well-functioning board.
-These attributes are taken into account when selecting new directors and managing director performance.
+These attributes are taken into consideration when selecting new directors and managing director performance.

 In determining skills and experience of individual directors, reference has been made to their employment history, directorship history and educational qualifications.
 These are assessed against the below criteria and directors are asked to review the assessment.
-In 2022, the assessment was subject to a review by an independent expert.
 The Board has reviewed the skills of the current directors against the skill categories in the table below and determined that the current composition of the Board meets or exceeds the minimum requirements in each category.